YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## Colors

 Customizing the color scheme to match your brand is an important aspect of Uniform CSS.
 Colors in Uniform are flexibile and semantically organized to fit standard brand design systems.
-Uniform also provides powerful utility-based manipulation features that provides both saturation and lightness control.
+Uniform also provides a flexible way to apply color manipulation in a composable way directly in your HTML.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}